 3. The February 1st deadline for nominations is strictly enforced.
 If this date falls on the weekend , the deadline automatically becomes 5:00 pm (est) on the following Monday.

 4. The Board of Governors has appointed Circuit Credentials Committees to complete due diligence on all nominees.
 These Committees follow the pattern of the Federal Circuits.
 (The 9th Circuit has been divided into two committees, North and South, because of size and geographic distance.)
-In addition, a newly formed Canadian Credentials Committee will be responsible for all Canadian applications.
+A Canadian Credentials Committee will be responsible for all Canadian applications.
 The job of these committees is to determine which candidates should be recommended for membership.
 Committees will review reference letters and Fellows comments, following up on all information for verification purposes, if necessary.

-5. Shortly after the February deadline, the submitted nominations for each Circuit are mailed to that Circuit's Credentials Committee Chairperson, together with this memo, a copy of a model diligence letter, reference reply form and nominee evaluation form.
+5. Shortly after the February deadline, completed nominations for each Circuit are emailed to that Circuit's Credentials Committee Chairperson, together with this memo, a copy of a model diligence letter, reference reply form and nominee evaluation form.
 (See Tab 1) This last form explains the importance of the ranking system in the evaluation and selection.
-Each member of the committee receives copies of all these materials, except the candidates' nomination forms.
-Distribution of the nomination forms is left to the discretion of each circuit chairperson.

 6. In addition to the materials mentioned in number 5, the following documents are provided to all circuit credentials committee members to assist in their due diligence and should be referred to during the deliberation of all prospective candidates:

 8. The nominee evaluation form (sample included at Tab 1) is an essential part of the credentialing process.
 The committee should complete a form for each candidate in their circuit and rate the candidate as "highly qualified," "qualified," "not qualified" or "unable to respond," accompanied by an explanation.
-In addition, the candidates for each circuit should be separately ranked within the "highly qualified" and "qualified" categories in order of preference for admission by the Circuit Committee.
+Although the Board no longer requires ranking of highly qualified candidates, the ranking of candidates who are rated "qualified" should be done separately in order of the Committee's preference.

 9. Committees have approximately twelve weeks to complete their task.
-Recommendations are to be returned during the middle of April (specific date is determined each year), using the nominee evaluation form.
+Recommendations are to be returned during late April (specific date is determined each year), using the nominee evaluation form.

 10. After receipt of the recommendations of the Circuit Credentials Committee, copies are sent to members of the Board of Governors' Credentials Committee.
 Thereafter, at a meeting of that Committee, all applications, references, recommendations and related materials are reviewed, and a recommended list of new candidates is compiled.
 Circuit Chairs are also invited to join the meeting, via conference call, to discuss their candidates with the Committee.